chunmanchow/chunmanchow.github.io/_pages/cv.md

   * PhD-level compulsory course covering heat, mass, fluid, and electrochemical transport
 * MITx: [Analysis of Transport Phenomena](https://mitxonline.mit.edu/courses/course-v1:MITxT+10.50.CH01x/) (MOOC)
   * Creator of notes & transcripts creator for Prof. Martin Z. Bazant

+**Anonymous feedback:**
+> Chun Man was a LIFESAVER.
+Couldn't have done this without him.
+He was so helpful in office hours and so friendly and easy to talk to.
+> Very responsive, clear demonstration of deep knowledge of the material, always happy to help.
+Offers clear explnations, overall very good job.